andir/local-nix-cache/README.md

 Ideally we could just use IPFS but we aren't quiet there yet.

+# How do I use this?

+0. Choose a machine to serve the cache from (called `server` from now on).
+It is useful to use a machine with a larger set of paths in the store or a machine that usually updates first.
+1. Install the `local-nix-cache` daemon via the module from the `module.nix` (or your own) on the server.
+2. On all the machines that should make a use of the paths that might already be present on the `server` add that machine to `nix.binaryCaches`. e.g. `nix.binaryCaches = [ "http://titan:8083" "https://cache.nixos.org" ];`
+3. Run a build on a machine that isn't the server and you should see it downloading all the paths that are alreayd downloaded to the server from there.
+All the others will be retrieved from hydra as usual.

 # Use cases

 **Note**: Not all of them a properly covered.
 Local discovery is pretty